-Early exploration of the San Juan Islands took place in 1792 by the Spanish and the 1840s by both the American and British.
-The first White settlers arrived in 1852.
-Many of whom had traveled through the area on their way to the gold rush in Fraser River Valley near Vancouver British Columbia.
+Early exploration of the San Juan Islands took place in 1792 by the Spanish and the 1840s by both the Americans and British.
+The first White settlers arrived in 1852, many of whom had traveled through the area on their way to the gold rush in the Fraser River Valley near Vancouver, British Columbia.

 A group of four Hudson Bay Company hunters, Louis Cayou, Jim Bradshaw, William Moore and Ed Guard, arrived in Deer Harbor one autumn to hunt deer for the winter meat supply.
 They camped on the Deer Harbor spit where the bridge now crosses the slough.
 Between 60 to 70 deer were killed during each hunt.
 The meat was taken back to the post in Victoria in large canoes.
 They remained on Orcas Island, establishing a small encampment on the inner bay in Deer Harbor where there was plenty of fresh water and grass for grazing animals.

 A number of boats and ships served Deer Harbor in the early years.
 The Evangel ran the mail to the San Juan Islands in 1883.
-Later the Libby , Rosalie, The Islander and Yankee Doodle served the area with mail, freight and passenger service.
-The Buckeye which was built in Cascade Bay on Orcas and was a Deer Harbor favorite.
-She made frequent runs up the slough to pick loads of locally grown peas, rhubarb and grain.
-Across the slough on the west side of Deer Harbor Henry Cayou , son of Louis, established a very prosperous salmon cannery.
+Later the Libby, Rosalie, The Islander, and Yankee Doodle served the area with mail, freight, and passenger service.
+The Buckeye, which was built in Cascade Bay on Orcas and was a Deer Harbor favorite, made frequent runs up the slough to pick up loads of locally grown peas, rhubarb, and grain.
+Across the slough on the west side of Deer Harbor Henry Cayou, son of Louis, established a very prosperous salmon cannery.
 He had a reputation as the best fisherman and fish trap designer in Washington State.

-During the early 1900s the Deer Harbor community developed from it’s homestead settlement roots.
-A new two room school house was built in 1905 and is still in use as the Deer Harbor Community Club.
-This school building housed 75 students, grades 1 through 8 from Crane, Double and McConnell Islands as well as Deer Harbor on Orcas Island.
-That same year the Deer Harbor Literary Club was formed “sociability”.
-Debates, plays, box socials, church services and community Christmas parties were held by this and other groups at the new schoolhouse.
+During the early 1900s, the Deer Harbor community developed from its homestead settlement roots.
+A new two-room school house was built in 1905 and is still in use as the Deer Harbor Community Club.
+This school building housed 75 students, grades 1 through 8 from Crane, Double, and McConnell Islands as well as Deer Harbor itself.
+That same year the Deer Harbor Literary Club was formed.
+Debates, plays, box socials, church services, and community Christmas parties were held by this and other groups at the new schoolhouse.

 In 1907 the Pearmain brothers built Deer Harbor’s first dance hall on the east side of the slough.
 The new dance hall served as the home court for the first basketball team on Orcas Island.
 The Deer Harbor team played under kerosene lamp lights which were protected by chicken wire.

-The first foot bridge across the slough built in 1915 linked Henry Cayou’s fish cannery on the west side to the community on the east side.
+The first footbridge across the slough, built in 1915, linked Henry Cayou’s fish cannery on the west side to the community on the east side.
 He built a grand “new home” across the slough for his new English bride.
-After many years as a and breakfast, today his house is a private residence again.
-A saw mill developed over the years on the east side of the slough next to the bridge.
+After many years as a bed and breakfast, today his house is a private residence again.
+A sawmill developed over the years on the east side of the slough next to the bridge.